Your guide to Lifetime ISAs and pensions

 LISAs are subject to inheritance tax rules whilst pensions are exempt.
 This means that when you die, money held in your LISA can only be passed onto a spouse or civil partner tax-free.
 Other beneficiaries will have to pay inheritance tax.

-9. So should I open a Lifetime ISA or a pension?
+So should I open a LISA or a pension?

 Ultimately, there are a lot of personal factors that will affect your decision to either open a LISA or invest in a pension.
 Your individual circumstances will determine which option is best for your long-term savings.